 One thing I'm not crazy about is the procedural map generation in the overworld, which has sometimes bitten me in the ass.
 Monsters appear on the map in a puff of smoke and barriers close off all the exits, meaning there's no option to flee.
 But due to the map occasionally generating narrow corridors of hedges or trees, sometimes I wind up completely boxed in between monsters and the barriers, which doesn't allow me to roll out of the way of attacks or backpedal so I can fling my hammer.
 Even the best combat music doesn't help when the fight itself isn't fair.

 Apart from that occasional issue, I'm enjoying Yaga a lot.
 The combat is fast and fun, the artwork and music are both excellent, and the story and characters have a lot of charm.
-It's available on the Epic Store (opens in new tab), GOG (opens in new tab), and Steam (opens in new tab).
+It's available on the Epic Store, GOG, and Steam.